 Therapists are advised to wear a Fluid Resistant Surgical Face Mask (Type IIR mask) and eye protection (goggles or a full face visor) when carrying out a treatment that requires the client to remove their own face covering.

 Locations offering spa pools, hydrotherapy facilities, saunas and steam rooms must take measures to ensure, so far as reasonably practicable, that a distance of at least one metre is maintained between any persons (apart from those from the same household or a group formed of more than one household) including restricting the number of people in the premises to make this possible.

 For more information: https://www.gov.scot/publications/coronavirus-covid-19-close-contact-services/

 Updated: 13th January 2022

-Beauty and hair business, salons, barbershops, spas and mobile services in Northern Ireland may operate under COVID-19 guidelines.
+Beauty and hair business, salons, barbershops, spas and mobile services in Northern Ireland may operate without restrictions from 15th February 2022.

 For more information: www.nidirect.gov.uk/articles/coronavirus-covid-19-regulations-and-guidance-what-they-mean-you

 As always, you must check local guidelines with your Local Authority, ensure your business operates in line with government guidelines, and continue to keep your clients, staff and yourself safe.